Classifying, Segmenting, and Tracking Object Instances in Video with Mask Propagation: Experimental Results

 \subsection{Qualitative Results}

 In Figure~\ref{results_fig}, we compare our predicted clip-level instance tracks (last row of predictions for each clip) with the MaskTrack R-CNN predictions (first row of predictions).
 We use different colors to represent different object instances.
 Our qualitative results suggest that our MaskProp produces more robust and temporally coherent instance tracks than MaskTrack R-CNN.
 Such differences in performance are especially noticeable when a video contains large object motion, occlusions, or overlapping objects.
-More qualitative results are included in our supplementary video\footnotemark.

 In Figure~\ref{warped_feats_fig}, we also visualize instance-specific features that are propagated from frame $t$ to other frames in the given video clip for two different object instances detected in frame $t$.
 Here, we show activations from a randomly selected feature channel.
 Based on these results, we observe that our MaskProp reliably propagates features that are specific to each instance despite motion blur, object deformations and large variations in object appearance.